Land (Týr album)

-Land is the fourth full-length album by the Faroese Viking / folk metal band Týr.
-It is a multilingual album with vocals in Faroese, English, Norwegian, Danish in Sinklars Vísa and Icelandic in Brennivín.
+Land is the fourth studio album by Faroese folk metal band Týr.
+It is a multilingual album with vocals in Faroese, English, Norwegian, Dano-Norwegian in Sinklars Vísa and Icelandic in Brennivín.
 It was released on 30 May 2008 through Napalm Records.
 The album is based on Nordic folklore.
-The final track is a new version of the song "Hail to the Hammer" which originally appeared on a demo in 2000, and again on How Far To Asgaard in 2002.
+The final track is a new version of the song "Hail to the Hammer" which originally appeared on a demo in 2000, and again on How Far to Asgaard in 2002.